Fokoda799/airbnb-clone-project/README.md

 - ⚙️ **DevOps Engineer** – Ensures smooth deployment, scaling, and monitoring.
 - 🧪 **QA Engineer** – Tests features and maintains system quality.

+## ⚙️ Technology Stack

+This project uses a modern stack to ensure scalability, performance, and reliability:

+- 🐍 **Django** – A high-level Python web framework used to build the backend and handle core business logic.
+- 🔗 **Django REST Framework (DRF)** – Provides tools to create and manage RESTful APIs for users, properties, bookings, payments, and reviews.
+- 🐘 **PostgreSQL** – A powerful relational database for storing structured data such as users, property listings, and bookings.
+- 🔎 **GraphQL** – Enables flexible and efficient querying of data, allowing clients to request exactly what they need.
+- ⏳ **Celery** – Handles background tasks such as sending notifications and processing asynchronous jobs (e.g., payments).
+- ⚡ **Redis** – Used for caching and session management to improve performance and reduce database load.
+- 🐳 **Docker** – Provides containerization for consistent development and deployment environments.
+- 🤖 **GitHub Actions (CI/CD)** – Automates testing and deployment pipelines to ensure smooth integration and delivery.